seru71/microrna-profiling-pipeline/README.md

 4. Specify in pipeline_settings.cfg:

-  input data paths - either runfolder path or regex pointing to FASTQ files reference-root - path to where BWA indexed reference genome is expected reference-fasta - fasta file with reference genome scratch-root - work dir adapters-fasta - fasta file with adapters for Trimmomatic paths to executables
+  input data paths - either runfolder path or regex pointing to FASTQ files reference-root - path to where indexed reference genome is expected scratch-root - work dir mirbase-fasta - fasta file with miRBase reference sequences, tested on mature human miRNAs genome-fasta - reference for mapping non-miRNA reads annotation-gtf - a file with genome feature annotations adapters-fasta - fasta file with adapters for Trimmomatic (not required in default analysis path) paths to executables